Robert-DeForrest-Reynolds/TheWildWorld/Documentation/The Wild World 1.0 Release.md

 - [ ] Player Drinking
 - [x] Clear Logs Command

+I'd like [[Lani]] to make a roadmap here of the pets for 1.0 release.
+Simply put, what is expected for 1.0 release is something functional that is still what you'd deem playable, with a gameplay loop.
+I'll start by adding a few things, and let you go from there.
+I recommend making a good list for you to tackle, and then adding more, and tackling them in groups.
+Anything put on this list will be expected in the 1.0 release.
+If there are things you do not think can be implemented timely, that aren't required for the core gameplay loop, just put them here: [[The Wild World Pets]], and focus on the 1.0 release.
+Word should be concise, but not necessarily vague, I just tend to be vague.
+You can word them however you'd like.

+### Pets
+- [ ] Pets, Conceptualize Programmatic Architecture
+- [ ] Pets Panel Action Selection
+- [ ] Pets Panel My Pets Menu
+- [ ] Pets Panel My Pets, Pet Profiles
+- [ ] Pets Panel Bait Menu
+- [ ] Pets Panel Bait Menu, Bait Selection
+- [ ] Pets Panel Bait Menu, Use Bait
+- [ ] Pets Panel Bait Menu, Use Bait Logging
+- [ ] Pets Panel Bait Menu, Catching
+- [ ] Pets Panel Bait Menu, Catching Logging
+- [ ] Pets Panel Bait Menu, Catching, Name Creature

+(Instead of a bait menu, create a catching menu with bait and taming options.
+First you have to bait a creature by placing down an enclosure with a specific tier of bait, then you have to perform an action to tame the trapped creature.
+After you have tamed the creature you can then name it and begin building a relationship with it.
+Once you reach a certain level of relationship with the creature, you can start to train it for battles.)

 ### Feature List:
 - [ ] Player Profiles
 - [ ] Working